-Lewy body dementia is caused by abnormal clumps of proteins, known as Lewy bodies, within the brain.
+Lewy body dementia is caused by abnormal clumps of proteins within the brain, known as Lewy bodies.
 It particularly affects movement and thinking, and can cause hallucinations, fluctuations in alertness and sleep disturbances.

-There are two subtypes of Lewy body dementia; the difference between them is when certain symptoms first appear.
+There are two subtypes of Lewy body dementia.
+The difference between them is when certain symptoms first appear.

-In dementia with Lewy bodies, the first symptoms include changes in thinking, visual perception and sleep.
+Dementia with Lewy bodies: the first symptoms include changes in thinking, visual perception and sleep.
 Difficulties with movement (motor symptoms) may develop at the same time or later.

-In Parkinson's disease dementia, mobility problems - known as Parkinsonism symptoms - typically develop before changes to memory, concentration or thinking.
-Not everyone with Parkinson's disease will develop dementia, but the risk increases over time.
+Parkinson's disease dementia: mobility problems - known as Parkinsonism symptoms - typically develop before changes to memory, concentration or thinking.

+Not everyone with Parkinson's will develop dementia, but